trypromptly/LLMStack/web/docs/getting-started/ui.md

 title: LLMStack UI
 ---

 LLMStack comes with an easy to use web based UI.
-It allows you to manage your LLMStack instance, build powerful AI applications and much more.
+It allows you to manage your LLMStack instance, build powerful AI agents, workflows and much more.

 :::note
 Below screens assume that your LLMStack installation is running on `http://localhost:3000`.
 If you are running LLMStack on a different URL, please replace `http://localhost:3000` with your URL.